 It will hardly surprise you to learn that the rise of mobile devices across the board is equally reflected in online payday loan applications.
 Our internal data suggests that almost 91% of applicants now apply using their mobile or tablet.
 We took the decision in 2013 to totally remodel and fully mobile optimise our website and application process, to improve the customer experience.

 The price cap introduced by the FCA doesn't currently apply to bank overdrafts.
-On the one hand, it may seem surprising that high street banks should have to consider the price cap as, on the fact of it, they are not involved in HCSTC.
+On the one hand, it may seem surprising that high street banks should have to consider the price cap as, on the face of it, they are not involved in HCSTC.
 However, consumer magazine Which? studied the costs of high street bank overdrafts and found that when looking at charges for unauthorised borrowing, some banks were charging up to 12.5x the amount of a payday lender.

 As far as column inches go, payday loans are up there with the best of them when it comes to courting controversy.
 This may well be warranted given the findings of numerous studies into the sector, and as with almost all industries connected to credit, there are practices that need to be improved.
 However, aside from the confusing and inaccurate APR debate, the topic that seems to grab most of the headlines is that payday lenders target vulnerable customers, or that payday loans for bad credit is all that is on offer.

 Whilst sponsoring premiership football teams and having TV ads on prime-time slots certainly helps build brand awareness, there is an argument to say that this is not driving the growth of the industry.
 Whilst the ad agencies would like to take the credit, it's more likely to be a more complex mix of macro-economic pressures on household finances coupled with a shift in the way credit is used.
 It's this latter category that opponents of the industry doesn't seem to want to engage with.